efcaguab/pollen-competition/paper/drafts-and-revisions/2019-07-05/review-response-notes.md

 The reviewer suggests many of claims in the discussion are unsubstantiated.

-**Way forward:** Just more nuance in the discussion.
-I think the reviewer had a pretty negative approach by then and was being a bit nitpicky.
+**Way forward:** Just more nuance in the discussion and be more explicit about study limitations.
+I think the reviewer had a pretty negative mindset towards the paper by then and was being a bit nitpicky.

+## Other issues

+We can address most other issues can be easily addressed with some wording changes to improve clarity.